yechengxi/deconvolution/README.md

 Imagine you have a sharp signal I. However, nature is applying a blur to the signal so what you observe is: B=K*I. This blurred signal makes machine learning very hard.

 What we want to do is a deconvolution that recovers the clear/white signal I=inv(K)*B. And we use this deconvolved signal for kernel learning in the CNN.
-The blur is measured by the square root of the covariance.
+The blur calculated from the blurred observation using the square root of the covariance.

  ## Environment